Synthetic bootstrapped pretraining: Introduction

 To leverage this opportunity, we introduce Synthetic Bootstrapped Pretraining (SBP), a LM pretraining procedure that operates in three steps (Figure \ref{fig:sp}).
 First, SBP identifies semantically similar document pairs $(\docone, \doctwo)$, such as the transformer paper and its code implementation, from the pretraining dataset.
 Second, SBP models the conditional probability of $\doctwo$ given $\docone$, creating a ``data synthesizer'' that can synthesize a new, related document given a seed document.
 Finally, SBP applies the trained conditional synthesizer to the pretraining corpus itself, creating a vast text corpus that encodes the rich inter-document correlations that were previously missed (\S\ref{sec:method-description}).
 By training a data synthesizer from the pretraining dataset itself, SBP avoids the pitfall of ``bootstrapping'' model performance using an external, readily available teacher LM, demonstrating a clean setup where the source of improvement stems from better utilization of the same pretraining corpus.

-To test our hypothesis, we design a compute-matched, data-constrained experimental framework under which we pretrain a 3B-parameter model on up to 1T tokens from scratch \citep{li2024datacomplm, zyphradedup}, demonstrating the potential applicability of SBP for advancing frontier LMs.
+To test our hypothesis, we design a compute-matched, data-constrained experimental framework under which we pretrain a 3B-parameter and a 6B-parameter model on up to 1T tokens from scratch \citep{li2024datacomplm, zyphradedup}, demonstrating the potential applicability of SBP for advancing frontier LMs.
 We compare SBP's performance against two crucial references: a strong repetition baseline, which represents the standard approach in data-constrained settings, and an oracle upper bound, which has access to an unlimited pool of unique internet data (\S\ref{sec:experiment-setup}).
-Our results show that SBP consistently surpasses the strong repetition baseline across different pretraining scales and closes a significant portion of the performance gap to the oracle with 20x additional unique data access (\S\ref{sec:benchmark-performance}).
+Our results show that SBP consistently surpasses the strong repetition baseline across different pretraining scales and closes up to 60\% of the performance gap to the oracle with 20x additional unique data access (\S\ref{sec:benchmark-performance}).

 Besides strong benchmark performances, qualitative analysis of the synthesized documents reveals that they went beyond mere paraphrases of the real documents (\S\ref{sec:analysis-of-synthetic-data}).
 We postulate that the SBP synthesizer first abstracts latent concepts from the real document and then synthesizes a new document that expands upon the abstracted concept, incorporating diverse genres and content.
 We formalize this intuition through a Bayesian hierarchical concept model, where documents are related through shared concepts.
 From this perspective, we argue that the synthesizer implicitly learns a posterior likelihood model that abstracts latent concepts from the document -- a mechanism not present in the standard LM pretraining (\S\ref{sec:statistical-foundation}).